tocalabs/toca-docs/src/common/documentation_ai.md

 - Platform documentation ( https://github.com/tocalabs/toca-docs/ )
 - TDK (Toca Development Kit) documentation

 The AI does **not** access the internet, so it can’t answer questions about unrelated topics.
-However, it has been trained on general technical concepts that are commonly used with Toca — such as JSONPath, regex, and CSS — and can provide helpful examples or explanations for those.
+However, it has been trained on general technical concepts that are commonly used with Toca — such as **JSONPath**, **regex**, and **CSS** — and can provide helpful examples or explanations for those.

 ## How is my data used and processed
 All data you enter into the AI is processed locally on Toca servers, we do not send any data to third-party services.